Propamocarb

 Propamocarb is a systemic fungicide used for control of soil, root and leaf disease caused by oomycetes.
 It is used by watering or spraying.
 Propamocarb is absorbed and distributed through the plant's tissue.
+An unpleasant property of propamocarb is that it is very volatile.
+Practice shows that, after application, the substance shows up in neighboring nature conservation areas and also in crops of neighboring organic farms in concentrations that are above legal limits.
+Therefor the substance should have never been allowed on the market.
+However, the authorization bodies do not use volatibility as prohibitive criterium.

 Use

 Propamocarb has fungicidal activity only against oomycetes.